Life is a quest and a journey.

 All of this helped to receive a unique recognition in 2014-2015: being awarded Pastry Chef of the year 2014-2015.

 In 2016, I accepted a new challenge and took the helm of Barry Callebaut’s Chocolate Academy™ in Milan: a school focusing on exchange with and training for professionals in working with chocolate.

 It was another wonderful experience.
 Working for Barry Callebaut, expanded my horizon.

-The many conversations with chefs and artisans from around the world gave shape to my next big dream.
-In parallel to my work for Callebaut, I launched my own chocolate collection ‘Galaxy’ in the Forte Village in Sardinia.
-Later that same year, it was also launched in the food hall on the seventh floor of the luxury department store La Rinascente in Milan.
+Many conversations with chefs and artisans from around the world gave shape to my next big dream.
+In parallel to my work for Barry-Callebaut, I launched my own haute chocolaterie brand: Davide Comaschi Milano.
+Producing collections of chocolates for distribution in luxury department stores.

 On 26 October 2020, I also received the award of Master of Art and Craft (MAM).
 I am proud to have received this award, which is traditionally reserved to mark a lifetime achievement by Italy’s greatest masters in patisserie.

 Today, I continue my dream in collaboration with the Cerea family of the Da Vittorio restaurant in Brusaporto, Bergamo, developing more unique chocolate products centered around design and a unique sensory experience.
 I want my products to be extra-ordinary.
 In the way they look, taste, smell and are packed.
 Because chocolate is luxury.
 But I want it to be a luxury that is affordable for everyone.
 That can break the routines we are all in, and provide you with a moment of pleasure for all your senses.